Ensono/amido.github.io/docs/workloads/azure/data/getting_started/generate_project.md

   - template
 ---

-This section provides an overview of scaffolding and generating a new Data Platform project using the [Ensono Stacks CLI](/docs/stackscli/about).
+This section provides an overview of scaffolding and generating a new data platform project using the [Ensono Stacks CLI](/docs/stackscli/about).

 It assumes the following [requirements](./requirements_data_azure.md) are in place: